About Song Contest

 Awards

-• Louise Aʻoe McGregor Award: First awarded in 1972, this trophy recognizes the student director(s) who exhibit the strongest leadership qualities throughout the Song Contest season.
+- Louise Aʻoe McGregor Award – First awarded in 1972, this trophy recognizes the student director(s) who exhibit the strongest leadership qualities throughout the Song Contest season.
 This is the only award that is not based on the judges' scores.
 Named for Louise Aʻoe McGregor, Class of 1897, the award is presented by one of her descendants.

-• Richard Lyman, Jr. ʻŌlelo Makuahine Award: First awarded in 1989, this trophy recognizes the song that earned the highest Hawaiian language score.
+- Richard Lyman, Jr. ʻŌlelo Makuahine Award – First awarded in 1989, this trophy recognizes the song that earned the highest Hawaiian language score.
 Named for Richard Lyman, Jr., a longtime Kamehameha trustee, the award is currently presented by the headmaster of Kamehameha Schools Kapālama.

-• Helen Desha Beamer Award: First awarded in 1993, this trophy recognizes the song that earned the highest music score.
+- Helen Desha Beamer Award – First awarded in 1993, this trophy recognizes the song that earned the highest music score.
 Named for Helen Desha Beamer, Class of 1900, the award was donated by the Kamehameha Alumni Association and is presented by a representative from one of its regional chapters.

 History

 Each class used to perform two songs, a choice song and a prize song.
 The choice song was selected by the class, which is still the case today.
 The prize song was a single song, selected by the music department, that was performed by every class.
-The prize song competition ended in 1965, but it was brought back as a special one-time feature for the 1987 Song Contest, the centennial year of Kamehameha Schools.
+The prize song category ended in 1965, but it was brought back as a special one-time feature for the 1987 Song Contest, the centennial year of Kamehameha Schools.

 Song Contest used to feature a senior division, consisting of the 10th, 11th, and 12th grade classes, and a junior division for the 7th, 8th, and 9th graders.
 In the very early years of Song Contest, all grades competed against each other, but they were soon split into two divisions because it was felt that the junior division would "rarely be able to win against the senior high school sections."
 The junior division was discontinued after 1956.
 Freshmen did not participate in the competition portion of Song Contest until 1967, but they did perform as an exhibition during intermission.

 The men's contests were first held on the original Kamehameha School for Boys campus at Kaiwiʻula, the present-day site of Bishop Museum.
 The women's contests were held on the Kamehameha School for Girls campus across the street, ma kai of present-day Farrington High School.
 After construction on the Kapālama campus was completed, Song Contests were held in the auditorium, and later in the new Kekūhaupiʻo "hangar" from 1952.
-Song Contest moved to its current venue, the Honolulu International Center (now the Neal Blaisdell Center), in 1964.
+The competition moved to its current venue, the Honolulu International Center (now the Neal Blaisdell Center), in 1964.

 Hōʻike, as an exhibition of mele and hula, was first introduced in 1966 or 1967 by Winona Beamer.